jpermaul/readme-generator/readMe.md

-# ReadMe Generator
+# Weather Dashborad

   ![](https://img.shields.io/badge/MIT-license-yellow)

   ## Description

-  This app makes the life of a developer a little easier by creating a readMe file based on the user input.
+  This app gives you the current weather and 5 day forecast.

   ## Table of Contents